dyaa/Meteor-Google-Authenticator/Readme.md

 ## Meteor: Google authenticator methods

 This is a server side package only.
 This package does not store any data in collections.
-It will only create OTP's (One Time Password) and verify OTP's.
+It will only create OTP's (One-time passwords) and verify OTP's.

 Two Npm package are used and already included:
 - notp@2.0.3